-3. Product Logic Must Be Backwards-Compatible as Well
+4. Product Logic Must Be Backward-Compatible as Well

-State transition graph, event order, possible causes of status changes - such critical things must be documented.
-However, not every piece of business logic might be defined in a form of a programmatical contract; some cannot be represented in a machine-readable form at all.
+State transition graph, event order, possible causes of status changes, etc. - such critical things must be documented.
+However, not every piece of business logic can be defined in the form of a programmable contract; some cannot be represented in a machine-readable form at all.

-Imagine that one day you start to take phone calls.
+Imagine that one day you start taking phone calls.
 A client may contact the call center to cancel an order.
-You might even make this functionality technically backwards-compatible, introducing new fields to the "order" entity.
-But the end-user might simply know the number, and call it even if the app wasn't suggesting anything like that.
-Partner's business analytical code might be broken likewise, or start displaying weather on Mars since it was written knowing nothing about the possibility of canceling orders somehow in circumvention of the partner's systems.
+You might even make this functionality technically backward-compatible by introducing new fields to the "order" entity.
+But the end-user might simply know the number and call it even if the app wasn't suggesting anything like that.
+The partner's business analytical code might be broken as well or start displaying weather on Mars since it was written without knowing about the possibility of canceling orders in circumvention of the partner's systems.

 A technically correct decision would be to add a "canceling via call center allowed" parameter to the order creation function.
-Conversely, call center operators might only cancel those orders which were created with this flag set.
-But that would be a bad decision from a product point of view as it's quite unobvious to users that they can cancel some orders by phone and can't cancel others.
+Conversely, call center operators might only cancel those orders that were created with this flag set.
+But that would be a bad decision from a product point of view because it is not obvious to users that they can cancel some orders by phone and not others.
 The only "good" decision in this situation is to foresee the possibility of external order cancellations in the first place.
-If you haven't foreseen it, your only option is the "Serenity Notepad" to be discussed in the last chapter of this Section.
+If you haven't foreseen it, your only option is the "Serenity Notepad" that will be discussed in the last chapter of this Section.